English calamity: Monuments

-On 30 September 2017, new information boards were attached to the two existing monuments on the slope, giving a brief outline of the event and the respective historical significance of the site.
+On 30 September 2017, new information boards were attached to the two existing monuments on the slope, giving a brief outline of the event and the historical significance of the site.

 Engländerdenkmal

-The Engländerdenkmal in Schauinsland was designed by Hermann Alker on behalf of Baldur von Schirach and the Hitler Youth and was dedicated on 12 October 1938.
+The Engländerdenkmal memorial in Schauinsland was designed by Hermann Alker on behalf of Baldur von Schirach and the Hitler Youth and was dedicated on 12 October 1938.
 On a hexagonal platform surrounded by a wall stands a rune-like gate consisting of two pillars and a crossbeam.
-The pillars bear, on the left English and on the right German, a description of the accident, in which there is no mention of the rescue operation by the villagers, as well as the names and dates of birth of the five deceased pupils.
-The English text also incorrectly calls the victims "English Boy Scouts".
-The crossbeam originally bore an imperial eagle and swastika, which were later removed.
+The pillars bear, on the left English and on the right German, a description of the accident—with no mention of the rescue operation by the villagers—and the names and dates of birth of the five deceased pupils.
+The English text incorrectly calls the victims "English Boy Scouts".
+The crossbeam originally bore an imperial eagle and swastika, which were removed after the Second World War.

 Kleines Engländerdenkmal

-The Kleines Engländerdenkmal ("Small Englishmen Monument") or Eaton Cross is the name given to the stone memorial cross, about 1 metre high, that Jack Alexander Eaton's father had erected in May 1937 near the spot where his son was found dead.
+The Kleines Engländerdenkmal ("Small Englishmen Monument") or Eaton Cross is the name given to the stone memorial cross, about 1 metre high, that Jack Alexander Eaton's father erected in May 1937 near the spot where his son was found dead.
 It bears a German inscription on the slope side and an English inscription on the valley side with the same content.
-Eaton's intention in erecting it was to express his protest against the official account of the event, which exonerated the teacher from any complicity.
-He wanted the English text to conclude with the line "Their teacher failed them in the hour of trial", but this was denied him, as it contradicted the official version of the events.
+Eaton's intention in erecting it was to express his protest against the official account of the event, which exonerated Keast from any culpability.
+He wanted the English text to conclude with the line, "Their teacher failed them in the hour of trial", but this was denied him, as it contradicted the official version of the events.
 The free space on the cross below the English text is clearly visible.

 Commemorative plaque

-In the entrance area of the Hofsgrunder church, whose ringing led to the rescue, the parents of the rescued pupils had a commemorative plaque put up expressing gratitude to the Hofsgrunder inhabitants for their role in the rescue.
+In the entrance area of the Hofsgrunder church, whose bell-ringing oriented the children and enabled them to alert the inhabitants, the parents of the rescued pupils had a commemorative plaque put up expressing gratitude to the Hofsgrunder inhabitants for their role in the rescue.